List of alien races in Marvel Comics: Xem

 The Xem are a furry white alien race.
 Xemnu is a Xem.

 Xeronians

 The Xeronians are a semi-humanoid race with orange skin that averages 6 ft 8 in in height.
 They come from the planet Xeron, second from the sun in the triple star system containing Aerim, Honj, and Verserin, in the Milky Way galaxy.
 Xeronians have five eyes, but use only two adjacent eyes at the same time.
-First seen in The Incredible Hulk (vol. 2) #102 (May 1968).
+First seen in The Incredible Hulk #102 (May 1968).

 Xixix

 The Xixix are a semi-humanoid race with red skin that averages 5 ft 9 in in height.
 They come from the planet Xix, which was in the Xaravaran stary system in the Milky Way galaxy until destroyed by Galactus.
 The Xixix survivors joined the wandering fleet of starships bearing many members of the many alien races whose home worlds were destroyed by Galactus.
 First seen in Fantastic Four #261 (December 1983).